jkkelly/BORICE.genomic.v3/README.md

 python Borice.Genomic.v3.py

 The user needs to include two addtional files in the working directory: [name].genotypes.txt and the popfile.
 The user needs to indentify these files by editing "Control.v3.txt".
 The user can also specify design parameters in this file.
-The particular example of Control.v3.txt contained here is set to run Borice on the genotypes in "Macrov2.genotypes.txt" using the population information in "macro.pops.v2.txt".
+The particular example of Control.v3.txt contained here is set to run Borice on the genotypes in "Macrov2.genotypes.txt" using the popfile "macro.pops.v2.txt".